 Kids Make It and Take It

-If there will be lots of children at the party, have a simple DIY project or holiday craft ready for the kids to make that can be completed during the party.
-Some ideas for things kids can make are mini gingerbread houses, Christmas tree ornaments, Christmas cards or gifts for their friends or parents.
+If there will be lots of children at the party, have a simple DIY project or holiday craft ready for the kids to make that they can complete during the party.
+Some possible projects are mini gingerbread houses, Christmas tree ornaments, Christmas cards or gifts for their friends or parents.

 Other things you may want to include: